Alan Lee (illustrator)

 Alan Lee (born 20 August 1947) is an English book illustrator and film conceptual designer.
 He is best known for his artwork inspired by J. R. R. Tolkien's fantasy novels, and for his work on the concept design of Peter Jackson's film adaptations of Tolkien, The Lord of the Rings and The Hobbit film series.

-Early life and education
+Early life

 Alan Lee was born in Middlesex, England, and studied at the Ealing School of Art.